SpinalHDL/NaxRiscv-Rtd/source/NaxRiscv/performance/index.rst

 - 15.0 KLUT, 9.5 KFF, 13 BRAM, 4 DSP
 - 145 Mhz

+Reducing the number of int ALU to a single one will produce :

+Performance :

+- Dhrystone   : 2.51 DMIPS/Mhz    (-O3 -fno-common -fno-inline)
+- Coremark    : 4.22 Coremark/Mhz (-O3 and so many more random flags)
+- Embench-iot : 1.33 baseline     (-O2 -ffunction-sections)

+On Artix 7 speed grade 3 :

+- 13.1 KLUT, 9.3 KFF, 13 BRAM, 4 DSP
+- 145 Mhz

 To go further, increasing the GSHARE storage or implementing something as TAGE should help.

 Here are a pipeline representation of the two above configurations :